jadecobra/python_tdd_exercises/source/data structures: None.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Based on what we have seen so far, it is safe to assume that ``None`` is only ``None`` and is not any other data structure, let us find out if this assumption is false.
+Based on what we have seen so far, it is safe to assume that ``None`` is only ``None`` and is not any other data structure, What if we find out if this assumption is false.

 Is None a list(array)?
 ----------------------